 • Salmonella is part of the normal intestinal flora of many animals and can survive in faeces for more than 9 days.

 • It may contaminate a large variety of food products, including meat, eggs, vegetables, and fruit, etc.

 • Contamination can occur at any point in the livestock food production chain, from the hen house to the consumer’s chopping board.

 • Food safety control programs to reduce contamination might take years to implement.

-Research trials conducted on breeders, egg-laying hens, and broilers, have demonstrated that Safmannan®, a selected yeast fraction, is an effective nutritional intervention.
-In addition to its main impact on the health and performance of birds, Safmannan® also reduces vertical and horizontal contamination on the farm, as well as Salmonella prevalence or enumeration in carcasses.
+Research trials conducted on breeders, egg-laying hens, and broilers, have demonstrated that Safmannan®, a selected yeast postbiotic, is an effective nutritional intervention.
+In addition to its main impact on the welfare and performance of birds, Safmannan® may help to mitigate the vertical and horizontal contamination on the farm, contributing to lower Salmonella prevalence or enumeration in carcasses.

 Harmful bacteria, such as Clostridium perfringens, may inhibit nutrient absorption in birds’ intestines by producing toxic metabolites that irritate the gut mucosa.
 A study involving a C. perfringens challenge demonstrated that Safmannan® at 500 ppm maintained gut integrity better than treatment with a growth-promoting antibiotic (enramycin).
 When morphometric measurements were carried out on intestinal epithelium samples from growing birds (day 16), it was found that those which had received Safmannan® had an improved villus height, to a level similar to that of unchallenged birds (control).
 The conclusion is that increases in the absorptive surface of the intestines lead to superior gut health.